 Both short paid break time and working through lunch at meetings or providing administrative assistance should be counted toward time worked each week.
 If this time puts your hours worked over 40, you should be eligible for overtime pay.

 Finally, paid vacations are also not required by law.
 That said, the policy of your company would determine your unused vacation time compensation.
 If your employer has a written policy providing for paid vacation time, you should be able to collect on hours you have accrued and not taken.
-If your employer is refusing to pay you for earned and unused vacation, contact Feldman Legal Group, your attorney for unpaid wages, today.
+If your employer is refusing to pay you for earned and unused vacation, contact Feldman Legal Group, your Tampa unpaid wages attorney, today.

 In Florida, an employer who violates wage laws may owe penalties to the state, and you can be awarded liquidated damages for proven losses.
 With these damages, you may be eligible to receive double the amount of pay you are owed.